-February was Ovarian Cancer Awareness Month, and Neve and her parents are hoping more funding will be made available to research jGCT, to give new hope to patients and their families.
+February was Ovarian Cancer Awareness Month, and Neve and her parents are hoping more funding will be made available to research jGCT, to give new hope to patients and their families with juvenile ovarian cancer.

 - Approximately five per cent of ovarian cancer sufferers have a subset of the disease known as granulosa cell tumours (GCT), which can develop at any age, even in children.